Do you know what are the most common types of vaping wire? What about their main uses and characteristics?

 Nichrome and stainless steel on the other hand are excellent power mode wires for vaping at lower resistances—that’s not to say that they can’t be used for all kinds of inhales.
 And while flavor is very subjective, many vapers that try nichrome or stainless steel swear that they get better flavor than they did with their previous Kanthal builds.

 Nickel wire, also referred to as ni200, is generally pure nickel.
 Nickel wire was the first wire used in temperature control, and is the first wire in this list that cannot be used in wattage mode.

 There are two major drawbacks with ni200.
 First, nickel wire is soft and can be difficult to work into uniform coils.
 Once mounted, the coils can easily deform when wicking.

 Second, it’s pure nickel, which some people might be uncomfortable vaping on.
 On top of that, many people do have a nickel allergy or various degrees of sensitivity.
 While stainless steel also has nickel in its alloy, it is not the primary component.
 If you belong in the above category you should stay away from nickel and nichrome, and be cautious with stainless steel.

 Nickel wire may still be very popular with TC enthusiasts and is relatively still easy to find locally, but it might not be worth the hassle.

 The last wire we will look at is titanium, which is another TC-only wire.

 There is some controversy surrounding the safety of titanium wire when used for vaping.
 Heating it can release a toxic component (titanium dioxide) above 1200 ℉ (648 ℃).
 Also, like magnesium, if titanium ignites it is extremely difficult to extinguish.
 Some shops will not even sell the wire due to liability and safety issues.

-Note that folks still commonly use it, and theoretically if your TC mod is doing its job, you should never have to worry about combustion or titanium dioxide poisoning.
+Note that folks still commonly use it and that, theoretically, if your TC mod is doing its job, you should never have to worry about combustion or titanium dioxide poisoning.
 It should go without saying, but do not dry burn Ti wire!